 As is often the case, people nowadays have multiple devices that they log onto with the same email.
 So, for example, if 3 people have 5 devices each, the ABM platform will tell you that it has found 15 cookies (devices) for the 10 emails, even though 7 of those emails didn’t match at all.

 BONUS: Cookies also apply to browsers.
 So if someone uses both Chrome and Firefox they’ll have two cookies associated with their email even though they’re just one person using the same computer.

-When you’re asking your ABM vendor questions, be sure to ask them whether total match rate gives you a full picture?
-If they tell you that total match rate is all that matters, run away.
+When you’re asking your ABM vendor questions, be sure to ask them whether the total match rate gives you a full picture.
+If they tell you that the total match rate is all that matters, run away.

 Definition: The number of contacts that were matched to at least one cookie

 True Match Rate is a much more accurate representation of how strong an ABM vendor’s data set is.
 True Match Rate will tell you the total number of people you can target based on the emails you’ve entered.

 True Match Rate doesn’t count if someone has 2 or 3 devices, it only counts people.

 For example, if this were game and we gave a point for each time you found a person, it wouldn’t matter if you found a person with 1 device or a person with 5 devices.
 Both matches would only earn you one point.